Throughout the majority of my life, I have struggled with self love. I want you to know me and learn about me, the real me.

 I eventually quit college ball along with other sporting activities.
 Also, I learned more about myself during the following three months than I had in the 18 years of my life.

-WHEN I FOUND OUT I WAS PREGNANT I KNEW I NEEDED TO WORK BACK TO WHAT I LOVED.
-FITNESS.
+WHEN I FOUND OUT I WAS PREGNANT I KNEW I NEEDED TO WORK ON LOVING MYSELF.

 However, I didn’t work out much and I focused on working as much as possible.
 I also ate as much as possible.
 I was over 200 pounds when I was full-term with KJ.

 I started working out again when he was 8 weeks old.
-I lost the majority of my pregnancy weight but was still so unhappy.
+I lost the majority of my pregnancy weight but was still so unhappy and hated who I was both inside and out.

 I remember breastfeeding KJ at 2 am, exhausted beyond the point I ever thought exhaustion was possible and in tears from the pain, frustration and disappointment.
 I told myself that enough was enough.
 I HAD to pull myself out of that dark place I was in.